Inter-Blockchain-Service/Cosmos-StateSync/Bitcanna/README.md

 # Statesync by Inter Blockchain Services

+First thing, if you are running a validator BACKUP your config directory.

 ## You can use one of our scripts

 bcna_new_node.sh script can be used on a FRESH VPS.
 It will update your system, install go, compile the binary, statesynced chain and will ask you to create a service or not.
 If there is go installed, it will remove and reinstall it.